Is it True that Simple Instructional Design May Result In More Learning?

 Done right, this instructional design approach can be accomplished quickly and effectively.
-Done wrong, this old-school instructional design approach can take weeks, if not months, and miss the true business needs while disengaging participants.
+Done wrong, this old-school training design approach can take weeks, if not months, and miss the true business needs while disengaging participants.

-Taking a Learner-Led Approach to Instructional Design
+Taking a Learner-Led Approach to Learning Design

 A Simple Instructional Design Example